Archive for the ‘Utility’ Category

 Summary: The bond market is “risky and frisky” and the inverted yield curve is flashing red!
 The Indicator chats with Campbell Harvey who suspects the yield curve may not be right this time or that “it is so right, that it may be wrong.”
 Students will visit FRED and examine whether Campbell Harvey’s suspicion is true…

-Posted April 4, 2023 by ishanitewari in Utility
+Posted April 4, 2023 by ishanitewari in Monetary Policy, Utility

 Tagged with